dtaht/blog-cerowrt/content/post/selective_unprotect.md

 TCP data arriving out of order will be compensated for by most modern TCPS.
 Bittorrent doesn't care at all.
-It will mess up voip if multiple packets get in an aggregate (unlikely), but most videoconferencing protocols should recover just fine.
+It will mess up voip if multiple packets get in an aggregate (unlikely), but video in most videoconferencing protocols should recover just fine.

 But: God help you if you have TWO routers actually acting this way.
 I'm